 Scottish inshore fisheries strategy

 Fishing communities are an important and integral part of Scottish rural life.
 Fishing makes a valuable contribution to Scotland’s economy and is woven into Scotland’s culture and heritage.
-Fisheries are at the heart of the We aim to create more, better paid jobs in a strong sustainable economy, build a fairer Scotland through tackling inequalities and empower people and communities.
+We aim to create more, better paid jobs in a strong sustainable economy, build a fairer Scotland through tackling inequalities and empower people and communities.

 Our vision is to support the development of a more sustainable, profitable and well-managed inshore fisheries sector in Scotland.
 We aim to do this by modernising the management of our inshore fisheries in Scotland and reaping long-term sustainable rewards for the inshore sector, the marine environment and our coastal communities.

 Read the Scottish Inshore Fisheries Strategy 2015.